hudochenkov/postcss-sorting/README.md

 When there are properties that are not mentioned in the `sort-order` option, they are inserted after all the sorted properties in the new group in the same order they were in the source stylesheet.

-You can override this by using a “leftovers” token: `...` — just place it either in its own group, or near other properties in any other group and CSSComb would place all the properties that were not sorted where the `...` was in `sort-order`.
+You can override this by using a “leftovers” token: `...` — just place it either in its own group or near other properties in any other group and CSSComb would place all the properties that were not sorted where the `...` was in `sort-order`.

 So, with this value: